sxwxs/BitcoinCoinMixingDataSetWithRuleBasedLabel/example/LSTM-TC/README.md

 # LSTM-TC

+LSTM-TC is a classifier for bitcoin transaction tree.
+The input is bitcoin transaction.

+1. Tree Extractor: `Transaction` -> `Tree Data`

+   Data: Tree data for 264,960 transactions

+2. Level-based Transaction Tree Serializer: `Tree Data` -> `Processed Features`

+   Source code: `Level-based Transaction Tree Serializer`: Two implementations in C++ and go are provided.
+C++ is more memory efficient.

+   Data: Processed Features: 264,960 transactions

+   You can skip this step and use `Processed Features` we sheared.

+3. LSTM Classifier

+   Source code: `LSTM-TC Classifier.ipynb`

+## System Overview

 ![Overview](imgs/fig.4_overview.png)

-1. Process Tree Feature (You can skip this step and using the processed features we shared)

-2. LSTM Model

 ## Reference